How To #27: 10 Surprising Reasons Why Brands Do Product Placement

 3. Consumer recognition that the brand is ‘legit and approved’ by a source they feel is credible.
 The perception is that if the biggest Hollywood studios and stars are willing to work with a brand, then that brand appears to have a ‘seal of approval’.

-4. Incredible CPM (cost per thousand people reached) in comparison when measuring against actual engagement to any other type of advertising.
-In films, Product Placement ranges from ‘free’ with loan/trade to a production to fees ranging in the $50k to $500k range.
-There are instances where there are million dollar deals, but that is still not that common.
+4. Incredible CPM (cost per thousand people reached) in comparison when measured against actual engagement to any other type of advertising.
+In films, Product Placement ranges from ‘free’ with loan/trade to production to fees ranging in the $50k to $500k range.
+There are instances where there are million-dollar deals, but that is still not that common.
 A lot of consumers – and brand marketers - think everything is sold and paid for on screen.
-But there is a natural reason for placement in film and TV, and that is a very practical one – it saves productions a lot of money, and allows them to produce better content when they have that cost savings, and can direct the money into the production.
-In the case of FLIR, the thermal camera technology is extremely unique – and the cameras quite expensive.
+But there is a natural reason for placement in film and TV, and that is a very practical one – it saves productions a lot of money allows them to produce better content when they have that cost savings, and can direct the money into the production.
+In the case of FLIR, the thermal camera technology is extremely unique – and the cameras are quite expensive.
 Productions love working with the company because they get a very cool ‘futuristic’ technology while not having to invest cash into utilizing it on screen.

 5. Positive reception by viewers – our recent survey showed that 80% of consumer respondents favor product placement and see it as a form of ‘organic’ marketing.